 SOS MEDITERRANEE works as a European association with teams in Germany, France, Italy and Switzerland in a European network, jointly financing and operating a rescue ship.
 From February 2016 to December 2018, SOS MEDITERRANEE chartered and operated the rescue ship Aquarius, with which it provided assistance to 29’523 people in distress in international waters between Italy, Malta and Libya.
-The medical care was provided by Doctors without Borders since from May 2016 to December 2018.

 – Saving lives: Rescuing people from distress at sea and providing emergency medical treatment on board.

 – Protect and assist: Providing medical care and first psychological support to the rescued people on board.

 – Testify: Giving the rescued people a voice.
 Showing the many faces of migration.
 Informing the European public about the situation for people in distress in the Mediterranean and commemorate those that never arrived.

 Our guiding principles